Feeds:

 So who was Archibald Beatty, Farmer, who was given as James’s father at his (second) marriage?

 We know from genetic testing that we are very closely related to the Beattys of Farnamullan.
-The YDNA tests indicated a 70% probability that Charles Beatty (1725-1798) of Farnamullan was the common ancestor between our family and descendants of the Farnamullan Beattys.
+The YDNA tests indicated a strong probability that Charles Beatty (1725-1798) of Farnamullan could be the common ancestor between our family and descendants of the Farnamullan Beattys.
 I’m told that analysis of “BigY” tests using the same DNA samples gives an even stronger indication that either Charles or his father must be the common ancestor.
 I confess that I don’t really understand “BigY”.
 As mentioned in earlier posts, Charles Beatty of Farnamullan had a son Archibald Beatty (1758-1831), who married Martha Moore of Aghavoory in 1792.
 Their second son was a James.
 It was the coincidence of Martha Moore being from Aghavoory that compelled me to visit PRONI in Belfast.
 It’s now confirmed that our James was born in 1797.
-This is the perfect date to be the second son of a couple who married in 1792 and had 8 children right?
-The order of Archibald’s children (but not their birthdates) is given in a transcription of a document whose original is lost.
+This is the perfect date to be the second son of a couple who married in 1792 and had 8 children.
+The order of Archibald’s children (but not their birthdates) is given in a transcription of his will whose original is lost.
 The birthdates of the two youngest children are known from tombstones, indicating that Martha had at least 2 children in her forties.
-The ages at death of Archibald, his wife Martha and their eldest son Charles who died young come from the transcription of a tombstone, very faint when transcribed, which has since been lost.
-According to the transcription, eldest son Charles would have been born in either 1805 or 1800 – too late for our James to be his younger brother.
-But if this birthdate is correct, Archibald and Martha had no children for at least 8 years after their marriage and then had 8 children when Martha was aged 36 to 48.
-It makes much more sense to me that a date on a barely legible tombstone was transcribed wrongly and they began having children soon after marriage as is normal!
-There was no mention of their second son James having died young, so where did he go then??
+The ages at death of Archibald, his wife Martha and their eldest son Charles who died young come from the transcription of a tombstone at the Church of Ireland in Lisbellaw, very faint when transcribed.
+From the date and age at death, eldest son Charles would have been born in 1805 – too late for our James to be his younger brother.
+But also there is a death certificate for third son Archibald who would have been born about 1797.
+There was no mention of the second son James having died young, and he was left four pounds in the will of his brother Archibald so was still alive somewhere in 1869.
+So where did he go then??

-In short, I haven’t given up on Archibald Beatty (1758-1831) of Farnamullan as the father of our James after all, although there is still no proof.
+In short, I haven’t given up on Archibald Beatty (1758-1831) of Farnamullan as the father of our James after all, although there is still no documentary proof.
 If this Archibald is not the one, and we take the genetic test results seriously, then we’re probably looking for a son Archibald of a hypothetical brother of Charles Beatty (1725-1798) of Farnamullan who would need to have been about the same age as the above Archibald; have married at about the same time and also have a son James.
-There weren’t as many Archibald Beattys as there were James Beattys, but of course he could have lived at any townland in Fermanagh, and the further back you go the sparser the already sparse Irish records get.
+There weren’t as many Archibald Beattys in Fermanagh as there were James Beattys, and only a couple of those seemed likely from a scan of the sparse Irish records.
 Sigh!
 I think I’ll leave it at that for a while!

 Read Full Post »